 I became a governor of Torquay Boys’ Grammar School back in 1986 when I was a Councillor and member of Devon County Education Committee and the Officer Commanding 200 (Torquay) Air Cadets which is located at TBGS.
-I was elected Chairman in 1997.
+I was elected Chairman in 1994.
 I have participated in the school being Grant Maintained, Foundation, Trust and now part of a Multi-Academy.
 I was also a Governor at Blundell’s for 24 years.
 I have been in business in Torquay since 1977 as well as being a Director of Interflora for 20 years, mainly responsible for Marketing, but also Chairing the UK Board and the World Board.
-I am the Officer Commanding the Devon & Somerset Wing of the Air Training Corps which has 1000 cadets and 250 voluntary staff in 30 locations.
+I was the Officer Commanding the Devon & Somerset Wing of the Air Training Corps which had 1000 cadets and 250 voluntary staff in 30 locations.

 Vice Chair of Trustees

-Torquay primary and secondary school educated, followed by two years at Art College (part of the former SDTC) and distance‐ learning at Hereford College for various HCIMA Part A courses.
-I am Vice Chair of the Governing Body of Torquay Academy and Chair of the HR committee and CLA governor with over 30 years’ experience.
-Since 1999 I have been employed as a Project Officer by Devon County Council representing the client, working in the Built Environment team.
-My work is directly associated with the commissioning, briefing and delivery of numerous major capital primary, secondary and children’s centre projects as well as three new primary schools and two special schools, along with Cranbrook – the new community and its school provision in East Devon.
-I regularly work with school stakeholders as well as technical design and construction team members and also support schools with a range of matters relating to the school estate.
-Prior to this I was employed within the schools’ client catering service covering the whole of Devon.
-I am a Member of the Institute of Hospitality and an MSP Registered Practitioner.
+I am Vice chair of the Governing Body of Torquay Academy and Chair of the HR and Safeguarding committee and take a special interest in Safeguarding and Children Looked After.
+From 1999 I was employed as a Project Officer by Devon County Council representing the client, working in the Built Environment team.
+Before retirement my work was directly associated with the commissioning and delivery of numerous major capital primary, secondary and children’s centre projects as well as three new primary schools and two special schools, Cranbrook new community schools provision in East Devon.
+I have worked with school stakeholders as well as technical design and construction team members and have also supported schools with a range of matters relating to the school estate.
+Prior to this I was employed within the Client catering service for schools, covering the whole of Devon.

 I am very honoured and delighted to be a member of the TBGS Multi‐ Academy Trust.
 I have been a Parent Governor, Foundation Governor and Chair of Governors at Primary level and am currently Chair of the Curriculum Committee at TBGS.
 My background is Personnel and Finance for a large Retail Company.
 My son was educated at Torquay Boys’ Grammar School.
 I believe passionately that outstanding education is for every child and firmly believe this is brought about by strong leadership and a passion for education at all levels.
 I have done many voluntary hours at Primary level and am convinced that Primaries are the very foundation and the building blocks of good education.
 I am also committed to the importance of a solid governance framework and that an honest and open relationship within the Trust will lead to enormous educational benefits for the most valuable assets we have “Children”.

 Prior to becoming a Governor at Torquay Academy, I served for over ten years on the Governing Body of South Devon College in the capacities of Vice Chair and Chair.
-I also serve on the Boards of the Torquay Economic Development Company and the English Riviera Tourism Company.
+I also serve on the Boards of the Torquay Economic Development Company.

-I have lived in Torquay for over 20 years, after having worked as an architect in London.
-I became interested in education as my sons attended Torquay Boys’ Grammar School and I became Chairman of the Parents’ Association and then a Governor of the school with special responsibility for Land and Buildings, where I have overseen a comprehensive building programme over the last 15 years.
-For the last 10 years I have worked as an Educational Support Assistant for special needs teenagers at Torbay Pupil Referral Unit, as I became increasingly aware of the wide disparity of educational opportunities for people in our community.
+I have lived in Torquay for almost 30 years, having previously lived and worked as an Architect in London.
+I became interested in education when my sons attended Torquay Boys’ Grammar School, becoming first Chairman of the Parents’ Association, and then a Governor of the school with special responsibility for Land and Buildings, helping to oversee a comprehensive building programme during the last 20 years.

 I grew up in the Midlands and came to the South West in 1985 to study Mathematics at Exeter University where I stayed to complete a PGCE in 1989.
 Having met my future wife, Jane, whilst at university, I sought to teach close to Exeter while she finished her degree so I started at TBGS for the first time, teaching there for five years.
 I left to broaden my experience and to become a Head of Department and taught in three comprehensives in Devon before Jane and I moved to teach and live in Jersey.
 It was from Jersey that I returned to TBGS in 2001.
 Since then I have been a Head of House, an Assistant Head and then Pastoral Deputy Head before taking over as Headteacher in January 2014.